+3. TEMPORAL ASPECT OF SUSTAINABILITY RISKS

+Short-term horizon

-3. TEMPORAL ASPECT OF SUSTAINABILITY RISKS Short-term horizon From a short-term perspective, the sustainability risk usually means the risk of a negative event.
+From a short-term perspective, the sustainability risk usually means the risk of a negative event.
 Such a risk normally affects the returns of the investment only if the event actually occurs.
 Such events include accidents (resulting in litigation, for instance claims for a compensation for environmental damage), court disputes and penalties (e.g. for non-compliance with laws regulating social issues), or scandals (such as a negative publicity of the company associated with infringements of human rights throughout the supply chain).

+Long-term horizon

-Long-term horizon From a long-term perspective, sustainability risks mean risks which may undergo a long-term development.
-Such risks include business activities subject to a certain pressure in consequence of climate changes (for instance, parts of the automotive industry), clients' changing product preferences (such as a greater preference for more sustainable products), difficulties with recruitment of employees, higher costs etc. Considering the fact that the development of this risk is a long-term process, companies may take steps to mitigate the risk, for instance by changing their product range, improving their supply chains, etc. 4.
-NO CONSIDERATION OF ADVERSE IMPACTS Sustainability risks in investing are provided for in Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector.
+From a long-term perspective, sustainability risks mean risks which may undergo a long-term development.
+Such risks include business activities subject to a certain pressure in consequence of climate changes (for instance, parts of the automotive industry), clients' changing product preferences (such as a greater preference for more sustainable products), difficulties with recruitment of employees, higher costs etc. Considering the fact that the development of this risk is a long-term process, companies may take steps to mitigate the risk, for instance by changing their product range, improving their supply chains, etc.

+4. NO CONSIDERATION OF ADVERSE IMPACTS

+Sustainability risks in investing are provided for in Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector.
 The market is currently at the stage of exploring the new legislation; consequently, Patria Finance does not presently include in its procedures any assessment of adverse sustainability impacts under this Regulation.
 Patria Finance will be capable of considering the sustainability risks primarily if it has the opportunity to analyse data supplied by issuers of the individual products which would confirm their approach to ESG and sustainability issues.
 Regular market monitoring will enable Patria Finance to update the information in that document and have due regard for new facts and circumstances when providing its services.
 Assessment of the risk of adverse sustainability impacts is a priority for Patria Finance as well as the CSOB Group.

-5. REMUNERATION POLICY Patria Finance does not incorporate the ESG principles in the process of motivating Patria's employees.
+5. REMUNERATION POLICY

+Patria Finance does not incorporate the ESG principles in the process of motivating Patria's employees.
 The remuneration policy of Patria Finance is governed by the principle of fair play.
 Employees are motivated to provide to Patria's clients, at all times, only top-quality investment services that duly factor in the client's investment preferences, the client's target market, approach to risk and investment profile, as well as other criteria and characteristics.

 Conversely, responsible conduct and sustainability, including climate issues and responsible management, are objectives of crucial importance for the top management of Patria Finance.

-6. INTEGRATION OF INVESTMENT SUSTAINABILITY RISKS IN INVESTMENT ADVICE Patria does not have regard to the sustainability principles in the process of choosing the investment strategy for a particular client but monitors the developments and trends in sustainable products and any related sustainability risks.
-Clients will be informed of any sustainability procedures implemented by Patria Finance at the company's website.
-7. IMPACTS OF SUSTAINABILITY RISKS ON THE RETURNS OF FINANCIAL PRODUCTS The returns of a financial product may be adversely affected by risk factors, such as environmental or social events (an accidental pollution of the environment, insufficient respect for human rights and the negative publicity that such failure entails; for more details, see Chapter 3 - TEMPORAL ASPECT OF SUSTAINABILITY RISKS).
+6. INTEGRATION OF INVESTMENT SUSTAINABILITY RISKS IN INVESTMENT ADVICE

+Patria considers sustainability principles in the process of choosing the investment strategy for a particular client in compliance with his sustainability preferences.
+In case there is no product matching client's sustainability preferences, client can adapt his preferences.

+7. IMPACTS OF SUSTAINABILITY RISKS ON THE RETURNS OF FINANCIAL PRODUCTS

+The returns of a financial product may be adversely affected by risk factors, such as environmental or social events (an accidental pollution of the environment, insufficient respect for human rights and the negative publicity that such failure entails; for more details, see Chapter 3 - TEMPORAL ASPECT OF SUSTAINABILITY RISKS).
 If such risks materialise, they may have adverse impacts on the resultant performance of the chosen investment product.